-For a peek at local artists’ work, check out Arts Alive! at 500 S. Main St. They may be local, but they’re still great.
-Local artists staff the gallery and are happy to show you around and tell you about our many talented residents, who produce stunning art pieces, from paintings to jewelry; it’s a great way to bring an authentic piece of Breckenridge home.
+Check out local artists’ work at Arts Alive! at 500 S. Main St. where local artists staff the gallery and are happy to show you around and tell you about our many talented residents.
+They produce stunning art pieces, from paintings to jewelry; it’s a great way to bring an authentic piece of Breckenridge home.
+Don’t miss Art Around Town, which are free, hour-long gallery walks that tour public art around the community.

-Other tours bring history to life in fun ways, like the Paranormal Investigations Tour, which recounts the haunts of Breckenridge, summer hikes that highlight history, including gold panning, and Ski Through History in the winter, in which a local tours people through Breckenridge Ski Resort’s beginner and intermediate runs, or the Summit Ski Exhibit, which showcases skiing in Summit in its infancy.
+Other tours bring history to life in fun ways, like summer hikes that highlight mountain mining cabins and relics, the Country Boy Mine including gold panning or the Summit Ski Exhibit, which showcases skiing in Breckenridge back in its prime.

 You have to catch it quick, because it lasts less than two weeks: The International Snow Sculpture Championships are an incredible sight to behold, both day and night.
 Once the sun goes down, colored lights add new dimensions to the sculptures and make for a great activity with the whole family while waiting for a dinner reservation or a late night romantic date night.

-Teams of four people, from all over the world, come to Breckenridge’s Riverwalk Plaza to transform 2-ton, 12-foot tall blocks of snow into amazing sculptures that tell stories.
+Teams of four people from all over the world come to Breckenridge’s Riverwalk Plaza to transform 2-ton, 12-foot tall blocks of snow into intricate works of art using only hand tools.
 This is definitely an event to revolve a trip to Breckenridge around.

-So whether you like your art “on ice” in the form of snow sculptures, or prefer the warmth of an oil painting or intimate art class, the arts and culture in Breckenridge has something to keep your creative side alive.
+So whether you like your art “on ice” in the form of snow sculptures, or prefer the warmth of an oil painting or intimate art class, the arts and culture scene in Breckenridge has something to keep your creative side alive.